 It provides you all persona topics except the ‘Customer Demographics and Image’.
 It especially works for those master Business Model Generation canvas.

 They are not the same thing, just have common features.
 Customer segmentation is more applied in market research.
 And it generally based on demographic statistics like gender, age, occupation, and income as well as consumer psychology.
-It strives to analyze the behavior when customer buying a product.
-While persona focuses more on the goal, behavior, and viewpoint of a customer.
+It strives to analyze the behavior when customers buying a product.
+While the persona focuses more on the goal, behavior, and viewpoint of a customer.

 A real customer doesn't exist actually.
-We can not describe precisely what a user like or dislike.
+We can not describe precisely what a user likes or dislike.
 Too many elements can result in different user preferences.
 What we need to figure out is the preference of a group of users.

-Hope the above user persona template can help you to achieve good user experience.
+I hope the above user persona template can help you to achieve good user experience.
 And if you like any of them, let me know.